jxom/react-loads/README.md

 # React Loads

-> A declarative and lightweight React component to handle loading state.
+> A headless React component to handle promise states and response data.

 ## Motivation